High performance TV tuner for North America. New model! WinTV-HVR-1955 with improved digital TV reception!

 - Record analog or digital TV shows to your computer’s hard drive with one click.

 - Digital TV programs are recorded in their original video quality.
-1080i programs are recorded at 1080i, etc.
+Over-the-air HD TV programs are recorded in the original HD format.

 - The built-in hardware MPEG-2 encoder is used when recording analog video.
 Record analog cable TV or video from S-video or composite sources using MPEG-2.